 Lord De la Warre arrives in the nick of time on ships with cannons, prepared to fight... someone

 Source: National Park Service - Sidney King collection of paintings created for the 350th Anniversary of Jamestown

-When Lord de la Warre assumed control of the colony in 1610, Powhatan was forced to deal with more aggressive occupier.
-De la Warre intensified the English military efforts, burning Indian cornfields and towns.
+Lord de la Warre personally assumed control of the colony in 1610 as governor, replacing the president-council structure.
+Powhatan was forced to deal with a more-aggressive occupier.
+De la Warre intensified English military efforts, burning Indian cornfields and displacing Native American residents from their traditional townsites.
 His use of scorched-earth tactics was comparable to those used by the English in Ireland, as the English seized control of that island from the Celtic residents.

 harvesting tobacco leaves on the Peninsula in the 1600's before drying and "prizing" them into hogsheads (barrels) for shipping to Europe